ibexa/documentation-user/docs/personalization/scenarios.md

 A scenario is a configuration that is used to obtain recommendation results.
 It consists of:

-- a content type to be returned as recommendation
+- A content type to be returned as recommendation
-- a strategy (set of models) that is used for generating recommendations
+- A strategy (set of models) that is used for generating recommendations
-- a filter configuration
+- A filter configuration

 If your [user role](../site_organization/organizing_the_site.md#permissions) includes the `Personalization/View` Policy, you can view the list of scenarios and preview their result.